Save with the Cheap Museum Pass Berlin on Entry Tickets

 The Berlin Museum Pass is a fantastic savings deal giving access to over 30 exhibitions and galleries for three days for only €32.

-Culture and art lovers visiting Berlin may save big with the cheap Museum Pass Berlin.
+Culture and art lovers visiting the German capital save big with the cheap Museum Pass Berlin.
 This savings pass gives free admission to over 30 of Berlin’s top museums, galleries, and exhibitions on three consecutive days for only €32.
-Almost all of Berlin’s top museums, including the Pergamon and all Museum Island permanent exhibitions, are included in this savings ticket, but free time-slot reservations may be required at some top museums.
+Almost all of Berlin’s top museums, including the Pergamon and all Museum Island permanent exhibitions, are included in this savings ticket.
+Free time-slot reservations may be required at some top museums.

 Save with the Museum Pass Berlin